 - Stir together oats, wheat germ, almonds, coconut, brown sugar, salt, and cinnamon.

-- Mix apple juice, maple syrup and avocado oil in a small saucepan and bring to a simmer over low heat.
+- Mix apple juice, maple syrup, vanilla, and avocado oil in a small saucepan and bring to a simmer over low heat.

 - Add to dry oat mixture and toss thoroughly to coat.

 - Working a handful at a time, squeeze cereal to form small clumps.